-In the course of years, more and more of Tibian fansites join the official support program.
-Most of you probably know that to honor often the long-year service, each one of official fansites has the right to choose an item to represent it in game.
-Who can create such item?
+In the course of years, more and more Tibian fansites join the official support program.
+Most of you probably know that to honor often the long-year service, each one of the official fansites has the right to choose an item to represent it in-game.
+Who can create such an item?
 Practically anyone who’s not a stranger to Tibia.
 It can be a fansite admin who suddenly found his artistic soul within or anyone chosen by him.
 The most popular way to get the right project is to organize a contest that everyone can join!
-By winning such contest we are aligned to pass the copyrights to Cipsoft and the graphics of our item will forever become a part of the game.
+By winning such a contest we are aligned to pass the copyrights to Cipsoft and the graphics of our item will forever become a part of the game.
 That’s why these events are invariably popular among Tibia players and fans.

 „How to create a fansite item?” – I hear such question more and more often.
 Some people ask them out of curiosity while others would like to try their chances, but they don’t really know where to start.
 Let’s specify one matter – I don’t consider myself an authority when it comes to sprites creation.
 With every contest I take part in, I have the chance to confront my projects with others, often much better than mine.
 That is the reason, I’m not going to present you with any kind of tutorial.
-With this article, I aim to give you a concrete feel of what the pixel art really is, share my own experience, and encourage you to try it yourself.
+With this article, I aim to give you a concrete feel of what pixel art really is, share my own experience, and encourage you to try it yourself.

 Tibia is a land made of pixels.
 2D graphic style may seem a bit obsolete and not very advanced, but it greatly contributes to the game’s unique atmosphere.
 There is nothing unusual in Cipsoft’s decision to stick to this kind of style for more than 20 years.
 Plenty of various shapes, objects, items, and monsters that we can see after logging in to the game have been made using the technique known as pixel art.
 The key concept of the technique is to create graphics at the individual pixel editing level.

 You can make pixel art graphics by using many programs, such as Paint Shop Pro, GIMP, or Photoshop.
-You can even create good quality items with a simple tool as MS Paint!
+You can even create good-quality items with a simple tool as MS Paint!
 Unfortunately, in this case, there is no possibility to split the image into separate layers, so animating it later can be a tough challenge.